dylancobb/Wordle-game-project/README.md

 3. Prioritized the user stories and selected one to focus on for the take-home challenge, with a mind to work on additional user stories if time permits.
 4. Started implementing the selected user story, making incremental commits along the way.
 5. Documented the process, challenges, and decisions in this README file.
+6. Began systematically working through the remaining user stories after feeling unsatisfied calling it a day after just one!

 ## Progress 📈